Płonia (river)

 The Płonia (Plöne) is a river in West Pomeranian Voivodeship, Poland, a right tributary of the Oder river, with a length of 74.3 km and a basin area of 1101 km2.
 Its source is 1.5 south of Barlinek.
 The river flows northwest through Miedwie and Płoń lake.
 The Płonia flows into Dąbie Lake in Dąbie, Szczecin.

-The upper portion of Płonia is comparatively unpolluted, therefore trout can be found there.
+The upper portion of the Płonia is comparatively unpolluted, therefore trout can be found there.